 “Let those social media shackles fall off.
 Live your life the way you want to and let social media be the slave to you – not the other way around.
 You master it . . .
 Do whatever works for you.
 Do it your way.”
 (When Joel said this, in my head I immediately heard Frank Sinatra singing “I did it my way.”)

 Are you taking the ticket to eliminating social media overwhelm?
-I value your feedback so please share your comments below.
-What else would you like to see me talk about here?
-I’d love to hear from you.
+I value your feedback so please share your comments below because I’d love to hear from you.
 Thanks!